uxlfoundation/oneAPI-spec/source/elements/oneART/source/overview.inc.rst

-rendering and computation routines for use in a wide variety of 3D graphics uses including, film and television photorealistic visual effects and animation rendering, scientific visualization, high-performance computing computations, gaming, and more.
-Advanced ray tracing is designed to allow cooperative execution on a wide variety of computational devices: CPUs, GPUs, FPGAs, and other accelerators, termed “XPU” computation.
+rendering and computation routines for use in a wide variety of 3D graphics uses including, film and television photorealistic visual effects and animation rendering, scientific visualization, high-performance computing computations, gaming, and more. oneART is designed to allow cooperative execution on a wide variety of computational devices: CPUs, GPUs, FPGAs, and other accelerators, termed “XPU” computation.
 The functionality is subdivided into several domains: geometric ray tracing computations,